 If you are planning to relocate to Malaysia, you will obviously need to support yourself within the country.
 Fortunately, there is a sound economy and many employment opportunities.

 To make the most of these, however, you will need a work permit.
 This document will entitle you to do a job in Malaysia on a completely legal standing.
 Throughout this article, we will discuss the ins and outs of professional permits.

-To obtain a Malaysian eVisa to visit before you decide to work here, you can apply here.
+Visit our dedicated page to obtain a Malaysia tourist eVisa to visit before you decide to work here.

 The country is thriving – but also producing many ‘home grown’ workers and graduates as the educational system has improved.
 The largest percentage of work available to foreign workers is in, but not restricted to:

 - Financial services

 Furthermore, there is a COL (Critical Occupations List), showing where there is an urgent requirement for skilled personnel in various positions.
 You are able to find this when applying for your permit or visa.
 Some of these positions are at management or higher management levels.

 - 1 What Is the Difference Between a Work Permit and a Work Visa in Malaysia?

 - 2 What Is the Malaysia Employment Pass?